We are a 501(c)(3) Non Profit Organization

 Social Media - Communications Director

 Kim is another LOCAL business owner who continues to give back by volunteering her time for years as an animal advocate.
 She has been lucky enough to have both her business (FETCH PET CARE, NAPERVILLE) and her volunteer life be 100% about the care and well being of animals.
-Kim has been handling our social media and communications for almost two years.
+Kim has been handling our social media and communications for almost OVER 7 years.
 As many of you know in Rescue having a good social media presence, good photos and videos is key for finding adopters and supporters.
 In Kim's short time with Wags 2 Wishes she has increased our followers by DOUBLE!
 In addition to her social media role at wags she helps field all incoming communications for the hundreds of emails we get weekly.
 Because of Kim's excellent organizational skills and ability to keep us all on track it allows our adoption specialist time to focus on ADOPTING!

 Wags 2 Wishes Animal Rescue, Inc. © 2021